SamSherrill/games-comparison/README.md

 ### To Do During Next Pairing Session:

+#### Simpler Issues to Get the Rust OFf:

+- Make username in the gamesTable a URL to the user's profile, instead of just plain text
+- Image of profile picture displayed next to the user's name

+- keyCode is deprecated
+#### Bigger Issues to Tackle int the Refactor:

 - Deal with async issues with removing privateUsers from foundUsers

 - Maybe do some async refactoring for performance gains

+- Almost certainly an async issue: Sometimes a user's vanityUrl is not displayed on the header of the games table alongside the other users' vanityUrls.
+We believe this is a timing out of userString being built somewhere along the line.

 - Got this error right as we were wrapping up last session.
 I was manually testing invalid Vanity URLs & private users.
 We had just made changes regarding how we display warnings about those:
 TypeError: Cannot read property 'steamId' of null